Hoist the sails, we're setting off! Must-visit autumn sailing events

 Port Juliana, Malta

-Recognised as a cornerstone event in the marine calendar of Croatia and Central Europe, the Biograd Boat Show is hosted in the picturesque Adriatic coastal town of Biograd na Moru, usually greeting attendees in the transition from September to October.
+Recognised as a cornerstone event in the marine calendar of Croatia and Central Europe, the Biograd Boat Show is hosted in the picturesque Adriatic coastal town of Biograd na Moru, usually taking place in late October.

 The Biograd Boat Show is aimed at showcasing a variety of marine vessels – from elegant yachts, agile boats, spacious catamarans to nifty dinghies.
 Both new and used vessels are available at the show, from a variety of manufacturers and brands.
 This event is popular among professional yachters as well as people interested in marine sports and recreational boating.